lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

   C and RS MUST ignore other parameters that are not admitted if they are present in the EDHOC_Information object.

+* The object might provide an information that corresponds to an EDHOC_Information prescriptive parameter (see {{Section 3.4 of I-D.ietf-ace-edhoc-oscore-profile}}), e.g., "message_4" or "max_msgsize".
+The type of a parameter is indicated in the 'Type' column of the corresponding entry in the IANA registry "EDHOC Information" (see {{Section 3.4 of I-D.ietf-ace-edhoc-oscore-profile}}).

+  If the object specifies such an information multiple times, then each occurrence of that information MUST convey exactly the same content.
+This MUST take into account prescriptive parameters that are included: i) as elements of the EDHOC_Information object; or ii) as elements of an EDHOC_Application_Profile object (see {{sec-app-profile-cbor}}) encoding an EDHOC application profile, which is identified by its Profile ID specified in the "app_prof" parameter of the EDHOC_Information object.

+  A consumer MUST treat as malformed an EDHOC_Information object that does not comply with the restriction above.

 * If the EDHOC_Information object specified in the parameter "edhoc_info" of the AS-to-C Access Token Response includes the parameter "eads", then the following applies.

   When using the target EDHOC resource as per any EDHOC application profile indicated by the parameter "app_prof", the ACE RS for which the access token is issued supports the EAD items that are specified in the definition of that EDHOC application profile, as well as the EAD items indicated by the parameter "eads".